sirixdb/sirix/README.md

 Other modules are currently not available (namely the GUI, the distributed package as well as an outdated Saxon binding).

 ### Docker images
-Docker images can be pulled from Docker (sirixdb/sirix).

-1. `docker pull sirixdb/sirix`
-2. `docker run --network=host -t -i -p 9443:9443 sirixdb/sirix` (on Windows this does not seem to work)
-3. `docker cp src/main/resources/. sirixdb/sirix:/opt/sirix`

-You need to override the resources, for instance the sirix-conf.json (where you have to put your client.secret from Keycloak), as well as the files key.pem/cert.pem for running HTTPS (it's a demo key/certificate for example.org).
+First, we need a running Keycloak server for now on port 8080.

 As a Keycloak instance is needed for the RESTful-API we'll build a simple docker compose file maybe with a demo database user and some roles).

-For running a keycloak docker container you could for instance use:
+For running a keycloak docker container you could for instance use the following docker command:
 `docker run -d --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`.
 Afterwards it can be configured via a Web UI: http://localhost:8080.
 Keycloak is needed for our RESTful asynchronous API.
 It is the authorization server instance.

+Docker images of Sirix can be pulled from Docker Hub (sirixdb/sirix).

+1. `docker pull sirixdb/sirix`
+2. `docker run --network=host -t -i -p 9443:9443 sirixdb/sirix` (on Windows this does not seem to work)
+3. `docker cp src/main/resources/. sirixdb/sirix:/opt/sirix`

+In the third step you have to override the resources, for instance the sirix-conf.json file, which is our configuration file where you have to put your client.secret from Keycloak, as well as the files `key.pem`/`cert.pem` for HTTPS (it's shipped with a demo key/certificate for example.org).
+Ideally all 3 files reside in one directory (in our example and in the sirix-rest-api module it's in `src/main/resources`).

 ### Command line tool
 We ship a (very) simple command line tool for the sirix-xquery bundle: